plantphys/spectratrait/vignettes/reseco_lma_plsr_example.md

 par(mfrow=c(1,1))
 ```

-### Use Jackknife permutation to determine optimal number of components
+### Step 10.
+Use permutation to determine the optimal number of components

 ``` r
 ### Use permutation to determine the optimal number of components